MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-reduced-ui-motion.md

 ---
 description: To check that a webpage is usable with UI animation turned off (reduced motion), in the Rendering tool, use the Emulate CSS media feature prefers-reduced-motion dropdown list.
-title: Check that the page is usable with UI animation turned off
+title: Verify that the page is usable with UI animation turned off
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.date: 05/13/2021